woile/woile.github.io/content/blog/ux-intuition-list.md

 +++
-title = "Bad UX Intuition List" description = "An irritating collection of common app frictions that signal a deeper disconnect between data architecture and user needs." date = 2026-04-03 tags = ["ux", "engineering", "product"]
+title = "Flawed UX Intuition List" description = "An irritating collection of common app frictions that signal a deeper disconnect between data architecture and user needs." date = 2026-04-03 tags = ["ux", "engineering", "product"]
 +++

 Systems surround our daily life, from a checkout at a cafe, to a doctor's appointment.
-And everyone has felt that friction, the moments where a system stops serving the user and starts demanding they serve it instead.
+We all have felt that friction, the moments where a system stops serving us and starts demanding we serve it instead.

-Engineers often spend their days discussing what to build (the requirements) and their nights arguing about how to build it (the tech stack).
+As engineers, we often spend our time discussing what to build (the requirements) and our nights arguing about how to build it (the tech stack).
-But they rarely talk about the intuition that connects them: how the system actually feels to a human being.
+But we rarely talk about the intuition that connects them: how the system actually feels to a human being.

 ## Data Architecture is User Experience

-At the root of most "bad UX" isn't just a misplaced button; it's often a failure in **data architecture**.
+At the root of most "bad UX" isn't just a misplaced button; it's often a **failure in data architecture**.

 Data architecture is the blueprint for how information is structured, stored, and retrieved.
 When this blueprint is designed in a vacuum, without considering the human workflow, **we get friction**.

 If your database knows my address but your checkout form asks for it again, that's not just a UI redundancy;
-it's a failure of the system to "remember" and utilize its own internal knowledge to help the user.
+it's a failure of the system to utilize its own internal knowledge to help the user.

 **A great system respects the user's time**.
 It treats data as a shared memory between the machine and the human.
 When that memory fails, friction occurs.